A hands-on extension and mentoring program to ignite girls’ passion in science, technology, engineering and mathematics.

 The program will be particularly targeted towards girls in underrepresented STEM subjects in years 9 and 10 who are disadvantaged, rural/remote and/or Aboriginal or Torres Strait Islander.

 Participants are asked for a financial contribution of $200 to help meet costs incurred for delivering the program.
 A fee waiver is available for all applicants unable to make this contribution as part of the application process.

 For STEM Coaches (Mentors)

 The STEM coaching program will see each student matched with a female STEM coach based on STEM area of interest and, where possible, geographical location.
 STEM coaches will spend six months in regular contact with one or two students and work through an array of career, study and skill-building topics.
 Interested in becoming a STEM coach for the Curious Minds Program?
 Find out more here.

 Curious Minds is jointly administered by the Australian Mathematics Trust and Australian Science Innovations.

-Curious Minds is generously supported by the University of New South Wales (UNSW) and Microsoft.
+Curious Minds is supported by the Australian National University.